-Cape Town - New travel regulations for both South African and New Zealand travellers have changed quite a bit over the festive season, as both countries' citizens now need visas to enter the respective destinations.
+Travel regulations for both South African and New Zealand travellers have changed quite a bit over years.

-This after New Zealand announced in October this year that South African visitors to New Zealand will require a visitor visas from 21 November 2016.
+New Zealand announced in October 2016 that South African visitors to New Zealand will require a visitor visas from 21 November 2016.

 Here are some critical documentation notifications for both South African and New Zealand passport holders:

-South African passport holders are not required to apply for transit visas to New Zealand.
+With the introduction of ETA, South African passport holders are now required to apply for this document when transiting via New Zealand.

 Where can South Africans apply for New Zealand visas?